 The idea of limitless storage capacity in the cloud can be enticing.
 IT admins may be tempted to keep several snapshots, backups and redundant copies of data and files in the cloud to ease the worry of losing them.
 That’s reasonable if this data will make or break your company.
-But it’s important to store data according to a
+But it’s important to store data according to a cloud-based storage policy that balances the risk of lost data with the cost of storing too much for too long.

 There are a few questions IT pros need to ask when creating a practical cloud storage policy, including: